openvinotoolkit/openvino_tensorflow/docs/cloud_instructions/Azure_instructions.md

-# Instructions to accelerate TensorFlow models on Azure with the **OpenVINO™ integration with TensorFlow**
+# Instructions to accelerate TensorFlow models on Azure with **OpenVINO™ integration with TensorFlow**

--	Create a Virtual Machine – choose the  Ubuntu Server 20.10 – Gen 2 mage
+-	Create a Virtual Machine – choose the  Ubuntu Server 20.10 – Gen2 image

 <p align="center">
  <img src="images/Azure_image_1.png">
 </p>

 -	Pick an instance  like HC44rs.
-The bigger the instance the higher the performance
+The larger the instance, the higher the performance

 <p align="center">
 <img src="images/Azure_image_2.png">